emberjs/rfcs/text/0814-stylelint.md

 preprocessors built-in, and there are plugins like [`stylelint-scss`](https://github.com/stylelint-scss/stylelint-scss) that add rules specific to those ecosystems for teams to opt into.

->Why name the scripts `lint:style` instead of `lint:css`?
+>Why name the scripts `lint:css` instead of something more universal like `lint:style`?

-Given that we know many teams using Ember make different choices of style preprocessing and formats, `style` is a more universal name than `css`.
-Additionally, it matches well with the name of the tooling itself, `stylelint`, so there should be no expectation of confusion with other general concepts like "code style".
+With CSS being the default in Ember applications, this is consistent with our existing linting strategy.
+While teams may choose to adopt a preprocessor like SASS in the same way they could adopt TypeScript over JavaScript, we still default to `lint:js` and `lint:hbs` to match the standard file types of a new Ember application.

 >Why use `stylelint-config-standard` over `stylelint-config-recommended`?